antvis/G/packages/site/docs/api/basic/display-object.en.md

 We currently support the following scenario map related events.

--   `CHILD_INSERTED` Triggered when a child node is added as a parent
 -   `INSERTED` Triggered when added as a child node
--   `CHILD_REMOVED` Triggered when a parent node is removed as a child node
 -   `REMOVED` Triggered when removed as a child node
 -   `MOUNTED` Triggered when first entering the canvas
 -   `UNMOUNTED` Triggered when removed from the canvas